HaydenYangyile/HaydenYangyile.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Finally arrive in Nanjing after seven hours on the train! :sparkles: :smile:
+Finally arrived at NJU after 7 hours on the train and 2 hours on the subway! :sparkles: :smile: